 One of Singapore’s most famous noodle dishes, char kuay teow originates (as you probably guessed from the name) from Chinese cuisine.

-This tasty meal tosses broad rice noodles in a sweet dark-soy-based sauce that’s stir-fried along with ingredients like eggs, bean sprout, Chinese sausages, pork fat, cockles, and fish cakes.
+This tasty meal tosses broad rice noodles in a sweet dark-soy-based sauce that’s stir-fried along with ingredients like eggs, bean sprouts, Chinese sausages, pork fat, cockles, and fish cakes.

 One of the dishes most associated with Singaporean cuisine is undoubtedly chili crab (and its variant, black pepper crab).
 Most foodies are surprised to find that, despite the name, chili crab isn’t an overly spicy dish.
 It’s rather succulent and pleasant in fact!